ejkani/dotnet-oauth2-obo-flow/README.md

     --api $azureStorageResourceAppId `
     --api-permissions "$azureStoragePermissionId=Scope"

-  # TODO: Add API Permission: Azure Storage / app_impersonation
+  # TODO: Add API Permission: Azure Storage / app_impersonation when it is available
   # ...

+  # Wait for some seconds for the app grants to propagate
+  echo "Waiting for app grants to propegate."
+  Start-Sleep -Seconds 15

   # Doing the ADMIN CONSENT (You need to have admin rights to do this)
   az ad app permission admin-consent --id $apiAppId